Templarian/MaterialDesign/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug report
+name: 🐛 Report a Bug
-about: Report an issue with an icon or supporting library
+about: Report an issue with an icon.
 title: ''
 labels: Bug